-Prior to working in the financial services industry, Mrs. Armbruster was a practicing attorney in Sarasota and she is also a Certified Trust and Financial Advisor.
+Prior to working in the financial services industry, Mrs. Armbruster was a practicing attorney in Sarasota and she is also a Certified Trust and Fiduciary Advisor.
 She earned a Bachelor of Science in Finance from the University of Central Florida and a Juris Doctor from the University of Akron School of Law.

-Brian Volner is a Senior Director with Sarasota Private Trust Company.
+Brian Volner is a Managing Director with Sarasota Private Trust Company.
 His responsibilities include client relationship management and new business development.
 Mr. Volner has over 20 years of financial services experience, having held leadership roles in managing teams responsible for commercial lending, asset and liability management, private banking and treasury management.
 He has developed new markets via loan production offices and “de novo” branches.
 Most recently he led business development efforts in Southwest Florida, helping to grow a $220 million privately owned company into a $1.7 billion public company traded on the NYSE in less than five years.